ufozone/ha-zcs-mower/info.md

     **:warning: Pay attention** to the correct order of latitude and longitude.

+7. (Optional) Enter the rotation of your map image in degrees.

-7. (Optional) Get a image of your lawn mower with transparent background as a marker for the current position.
+8. (Optional) Get a image of your lawn mower with transparent background as a marker for the current position.
 Store the image into your home assistant instance, e.g. `/config/www/mower/` and type the full path into the config flow dialog.

     The default marker `/config/custom_components/zcsmower/resources/marker.png` is over written when the integration is updated, store the custom image in another location.